Fort Matanzas, 14 miles south of St. Augustine, is a fun, free, scenic stop

 Fort Matanzas is located on a spectacular inlet with expansive views of water and marshland.
 Wildlife is abundant: Dolphin are frequently spotted in the water; wading birds fish along the shore, osprey fly overhead.

-You reach the fort by a short boat ride across the Matanzas River.
-You can climb a very narrow ladder to get to the top of the tower — people were smaller then!
+Visitors reach the fort by a short ferry ride across the Matanzas River.
+Then you can climb a very narrow ladder to get to the top of the tower — people were smaller then!

 A tour takes an hour — that includes the boat trip to the fort, a talk by a park ranger and the trip back.
 Boats run at 9:30 a.m., 10:30 a.m., 11:30 a.m., 1:30 p.m., 2:30 p.m., and 3:30 p.m.

-It’s worth allowing more time, though, to walk the short trail, explore the beach or have a picnic.
+It’s also worth allowing more time to walk the short trail, explore the Fort Matanzas beach or have a picnic.
 Families with kids, in particular, should enjoy this outing.

-The Spanish built Fort Matanzas in order to protect St. Augustine’s “back door” — the ocean inlet where the Matanzas River flows into the Atlantic.
-The fort is petite: 50 feet on each side with a 30 foot tower.
-When the Spanish occupied it, a force of seven men could man the tower and its five impressive cannons.
-The informal ranger tour covers more of its history and the military strategy behind it.
+Fort Matanzas protects St. Augustine’s “back door” — the ocean inlet where the Matanzas River flows into the Atlantic.
+The fort is small: 50 feet on each side with a 30 foot tower.
+When the Spanish occupied it, a force of seven men could man the tower and its five impressive cannons and stop incursions from the ocean.
+The informal ranger tour covers more Fort Matanzas history and the military strategy behind it.

-One of the pleasures of Fort Matanzas is its beautiful setting.
-The park preserves a good chunk of these barrier islands and when we visited Rattlesnake Island was bright green with vegetation and full of bird life.
+One of the pleasures of the fort is its beautiful setting.
+The park preserves a good chunk of these barrier islands and when we visited, Rattlesnake Island was bright green with vegetation and full of bird life.

-There are expansive sandy areas, both beaches and sandbars, around the inlet that would be excellent for beachcombing.
-(Watch out for rip currents if you swim, however.)
+Within in the boundaries of the national park, there are expansive sandy areas, both beaches and sandbars around the inlet.
+It’s an excellent for beachcombing.
+Watch out for rip currents if you swim, however.
+Inlets can have very strong currents.

-- Passes for the ferry are given on a first-come-first-served basis at the visitor center and may fill up early in the day.
+- Fort Matanzas tickets: Passes for the ferry are given on a first-come-first-served basis at the visitor center and may fill up early in the day.
 If you are late for the tour, your seat will not be held.
-In fall 2021, there are six ferries, each with a capacity of 34 and they only operate Wednesday through Sunday.
+In winter 2022, there are six ferries, each with a capacity of 34 and they only operate Wednesday through Sunday.
 The ferry will not operate during lightning storms and windy conditions.

 - I think it’s better to visit Fort Matanzas before Castillo San Marcos.
 That way, you’re not comparing the little fort to the big one you just saw.